Anadromous Fish Restoration Program, Lodi Fish and Wildlife Office

 National Culvert Removal, Replacement, and Restoration Grant Program (Closing date: 02/06/2023)

 California Fish Passage Forum FY24 Request for Proposals (Closing date: 02/27/2023)

 Hallwood Restoration Project, Yuba River.
 The Hallwood Restoration Project will improve habitat in the lower Yuba River for Chinook salmon and steelhead.
 In an area consisting of cobble embankments, this project seeks to enhance or create up to 157 acres of seasonally-inundated floodplain habitats, perennial side channels, and seasonal side channels, alcoves, and swales.

 Low Flow Crossings, Calaveras River.
-The Caprini Low Flow Crossing was a barrier to fish passage and was identified by a collaborative process as high priority for improvement.
+The Caprini Low Flow Crossing was a barrier to and was identified by a collaborative process as high priority for improvement.
 The new design not only improved fish passage for steelhead and Chinook salmon.
 The Hosie Low Flow Crossing project was recently funded .
 These project represent collaborative efforts with the land owners, Stockton East Water District, California Department of Water Resources, the California Department of Fish and Wildlife, and the U.S. Fish and Wildlife Service.

 Nimbus Basin and Lower Sailor Bar, American River.
 The projects at Nimbus Basin and Lower Sailor Bar will enhance crucial habitat for native Chinook salmon and steelhead by collectively laying approximately 41,000 cubic yards of clean gravel into the river and creating side channels into existing gravel bars.
 Project teams will add large woody material and plant riparian vegetation.
 These elements will create habitat for young fish to hide from predators and feed.